What are prebiotics and probiotics?

 Benefits of prebiotics and probiotics

 Many systems in the body rely on probiotics to function effectively.
-Probiotics help with the digestion of food by producing digestive enzymes, they support the function of the immune system, promote effective detoxification, create neurotransmitters when they travel to the brain, and they help to maintain healthy skin.
+Probiotics help with the digestion of food by producing digestive enzymes, they support the function of the immune system, promote effective detoxification, they help to maintain healthy skin, and they create neurotransmitters when they travel to the brain.
+Our gut and our brain are connected via 'the gut-brain axis' and the importance of probiotics to our gut health is why our gut is our 'second brain'.

 Probiotics tie themselves to the gut wall and prevent the adhesion of harmful bacteria in your gut.
 Harmful bacteria may include salmonella, Campylobacter, and many others which cause unpleasant symptoms.